-Located 8 miles from the southern end of the Appalachian Trail, Amicalola State Park & Lodge is home to the highest cascading waterfall east of the Mississippi.
+Located 8 miles from the southern end of the Appalachian Trail in Georgia, Amicalola State Park & Lodge is home to the highest cascading waterfall east of the Mississippi.

-There are 10 Amicalola hiking trails, with three (the ADA-accessible West Ridge Falls Access Trail, one-mile East Ridge Trail, and New Appalachian Approach trail) offering excellent views of the 729-foot Amicalola Waterfall.
+There are several easy hiking trails to the Georgia waterfall, with three (the ADA-accessible West Ridge Falls Access Trail, one-mile East Ridge Trail, and New Appalachian Approach trail) offering excellent views of the 729-foot Amicalola Waterfall.